 Artist Statement

-I have recently discovered that I can express this same connection to life’s experiences through bronze sculptures.
-I am exploring a new depth of creativity through the sculpting process, from the initial marquette to the full size model sculpted with my hands and clay tools which is then cast in bronze at the art foundry.
-It is an intimate process and I pour my soul into each piece.
+I am now delving into a new level of creativity in the sculpting process, from the initial maquette to the full model, which I craft by hand using clay tools before it is cast in bronze at the art foundry.
+It a deeply personal process, and I pour my soul into each creation.

 Biography